Hari-42/Hari-42/README.md

 ### 🌟 What I’m Working On
 🎮 *Santa Frost 2* – A fun little winter-themed adventure I’m developing right now.
+🖥️ *QR-Code Generator* – A software that let's you generate QR-Codes for texts or links.

 🔗 **Find Me Online**: